Humna954Jamil/All-Punjab-Universities-Dashboard-/README.md

 # All-Punjab-Universities-Dashboard-
-In this project, We led the effort to gather stakeholder requirements through 59 survey responses, ensuring that the dashboard was closely aligned with user needs for comprehensive functionality.
-We resolved 4 major conflicting requirements to achieve universal usability across different user groups.
-Additionally, I was responsible for designing, developing, and iteratively refining prototypes for the "All Punjab Universities" dashboard.
-This process included the creation of 3 personas and extensive user testing, which significantly enhanced the overall functionality and user experience.

-Here is low fidelity Prototype:
+The All Punjab Universities Dashboard is a unified platform designed to help students in Punjab find the best university options based on their individual preferences.
+By inputting details such as academic marks, entry test results, preferred locations, and other criteria, students receive tailored recommendations, making the university selection process more efficient and personalized.

+**Our Approach**

+To ensure the dashboard truly met user needs, we conducted a detailed stakeholder analysis, gathering insights from 59 survey responses.
+This helped us identify key requirements and resolve four major conflicting demands, ensuring that the final dashboard would be universally accessible across diverse student groups.

+I played a key role in designing, developing, and iteratively refining the low-fidelity prototype for the dashboard.
+The design process was user-driven, incorporating:

+1. Three detailed personas to represent different types of students.

+2. Extensive user testing to validate usability and refine the interface.

+3. Multiple iterations to enhance functionality based on real user feedback.

+Below is the low-fidelity prototype, which serves as the foundation for the dashboard’s development, ensuring an intuitive and effective user experience.

 ![image](https://github.com/user-attachments/assets/5f973971-a73a-4ed9-bb91-6bd558c88c47)